The Institute for Priests and Presbyterates' Mentor

 successfully into their new ministry assignments.

 A well-trained mentor introduces the mentee to his

-new role and helps him avoid unnecessary obstacles, as well
+new role and helps him avoid unnecessary obstacles and pitfalls.

-- Assist mentors in recognizing the distinctive aspects of
+- Assist mentors differentiate the distinctive aspects of

 counseling and spiritual direction

-- Provide the background for a successful mentoring
+- Provide additional resources and strategies for successful

 - Empathic listening

 - Your diocese's goals, expectations and processes for